 - MICDS and Institution Sainte Marie-Caen Sister School Exchange

-Beginning in 2011, we’ve had a biennial exchange with our partner school in Caen, France, Institution Sainte Marie de Caen (ISMC).
+Beginning in 2011, we’ve had a biennial exchange with our partner school in Caen, France, Institution Sainte Marie de Caen (ISMC) in 2011.
 Every other fall, MICDS welcomes students from Caen who stay with MICDS families and attend Upper School classes for two weeks.
 The following spring, MICDS students and two teacher chaperones travel to France for a two-week homestay with their host families in Caen.
 There, they attend classes at ISMC and experience the beauty and history of Normandy on school field trips.
 The MICDS group also spends three days in Paris to enjoy the sights of the City of Lights, including Notre Dame, Saint-Chapelle, Sacré Coeur, Musée d’Orsay, the Eiffel Tower, the Louvre and shopping at the Champs-Elysées.

 Dates of MICDS-ISMC Exchange: